Travel Gear We Love: Travel Clothes Edition

 I love heels, but my feet no longer love them.
 However, I have found a heeled sandal I can still wear that is comfortable enough to walk a fair bit in.
 It’s the Toms Majorca.
 I tromped around Greenwich Village in these when I visited New York City.
 They have a sturdy heel that comes in classic, rope or cork for various settings.
 I love the classic, and they come out with different fabrics every so often.

 I was surprised a few years ago when I started seeing Birkenstocks everywhere.
 They have elevated the brand, and I can’t deny the quality and comfort of a good pair of Birks.
 I like the multi-strap Mayari and find them incredibly versatile and comfortable for many types of travel.
+I also purchased a knock-off Birkenstock sandal on Amazon a few years ago, and they have held up much better than I would have thought, and are more comfortable than my real Birks.

 Jackets and Coats